FOR IMMEDIATE RELEASE

 To highlight the importance of volunteerism, the Church of God launched a public awareness campaign across multiple states on the East Coast.
 The campaign includes an advertorial in Time magazine describing volunteers as “everyday superheroes” who willingly sacrifice their time and efforts to help complete strangers and improve communities.
 The advertorial features the Church of God’s six areas of community service with a call to action to join the movement of volunteerism.

 The World Mission Society Church of God is a faith-based, non-profit organization that spreads God’s love through good deeds.
 Established in 1964, the Church of God has more than 2,700 locations in 175 countries with 2.7 million members.
 The Church of God conducts volunteer service in disaster relief, environmental protection, blood drives, social welfare, smile campaigns and healing through art.
-For more information, visit newhampshire.wmschurchofgod.org or its social media sites, Facebook and Twitter.
+For more information, visit watv.org or our social media sites, Facebook and Twitter.